neex/http2smugl/README.md

 I've found a possibility to smuggle a header with a space character through Cloudflare, thus opening a door for Cloudflare<->client smuggling (in case the software of a Cloudflare client accepts & trims header names).
 Here's [the blog post](https://lab.wallarm.com/cloudflare-fixed-an-http-2-smuggling-vulnerability/).

 There is also another bug bounty report that is not public yet.
+It makes use of the fact that custom software doesn't filter out newlines in HTTP2 headers, and the smuggling 100% happens (I can see other users' requests).

 However, I understand that this type of vulnerabilities must be frustratingly rare: unlike HTTP/1.1, there are not so many HTTP/2 implementations, and most of them are made with security in mind, thus rejecting suspicious or invalid headers.